WaltersArtMuseum/api-thewalters-org/README.md

 Visit [the issues page](https://github.com/WaltersArtMuseum/walters-api/issues) if you have any questions or notice any bugs with using our API.

-# Notes
-Here are some general notes and documentation about the API.

 ## Documentation Conventions
 To make things easier to understand, the following notation is used:
 - `#{text}`: Indicates text that should be replaced by your own data
 - `...`: Indicates content from the response has been elided for brevity in documentation.
 Soon, we'll provide a list of data responses at the end of each page for a full description of the format of that response type.